avholloway/wbx-ann-bot/README.md

 Inside of your Admin space, mention the bot by name, and then type out your test message and send it.

 _Note: The code imposes a minimum of 10 words, in order for it to announce your message to all spaces.
 This protects you from messing up a command to the bot, and the bot mistakenly thinking you meant to send that message to all spaces.
 You can adjust that value in the code if you prefer a smaller or larger word count._

+## Commands Your Bot Understands
+You can ask your bot for some info; just mention your bot in the Admin space, and send one of the following commands:

+Command	Output
+/help	Displays this help
+/rooms	Displays a list of rooms I am in (not including this room) /spaces	Alias for /rooms
+/reach	Displays a count of all spaces and all people who I can reach

 ## Limitations
 ### File Attachments